 Did you know that you have a whole community of naturally occurring bacteria living in your mouth?
-Most of them are harmless and help break down food, however they can become a problem without proper dental hygiene.
+Most of them are harmless and help break down food.
+However, they can become a problem without proper dental hygiene.
 The good news is that the bacteria can be removed from your teeth through regular brushing, flossing, and visiting your local general dentist for dental cleanings.

-In order to protect your mouth from the bacteria growing and causing dental issues like tooth decay and gum disease, the American Dental Association recommends that children and adults visit your local family dentist two times per year.
+To protect your mouth from the bacteria growing and causing dental issues like tooth decay and gum disease, the American Dental Association recommends that children and adults visit your local family dentist two times per year.
 At these bi-annual dental check-ups, your dentist will evaluate the overall state of your teeth and gums, as well as make any necessary corrections to prevent or reverse any damage by removing excess plaque, calculus, and tartar.

-Scaling and root planing cleanings, also known as deep cleanings, are used to treat gum issues like gingivitis and periodontitis.
-Your general dentist or periodontist will recommend a deep cleaning procedure if you have signs of chronic periodontal disease like bleeding, gum inflammation, swollen gums, or loose teeth.
+Scaling and root planing cleanings, also known as deep cleanings, treat gum issues like gingivitis and periodontitis.
+Your general dentist or periodontist will recommend a deeper cleaning procedure if you have signs of chronic periodontal disease like bleeding, gum inflammation, swollen gums, or loose teeth.
 This type of treatment will help stop the harmful effects of the disease and keep your mouth healthy.
 Deep cleanings for gingivitis generally only require one appointment.
 By contrast, periodontitis deep cleanings may require multiple appointments and local anesthetics depending on the severity of the decay.

 Periodontal maintenance is a dental cleaning where the primary focus is on treating gum disease.
 The frequency of cleaning an area depends on the amount of plaque buildup, risk factors for gum disease, and how long your gums have been in poor health.
 The more fragile or inflamed your gums are, the more often you’ll need periodontal maintenance cleanings.
 Like scaling and root planning, your dentist will remove excess plaque and tartar from the tooth surface and gum pockets.
-If the area is not treated, the area will continue to get worse and will result in tooth loss.
+If the area is not treated, the area will continue to worsen and may result in tooth loss.